The Regimental Family Bookshelf

 With a Few Guns is the story of Canadian Gunners deployed to Afghanistan.
 It is not an official historical account; it is the story as told by the soldiers who answered Canada’s call to help people in a far away land.
 It is gritty, it is honest, and it will make you proud.
 It is the soldiers’ story, but it belongs to Canada.

-Volume 2, covering the remainder of the deployment from 2007 until 2014, is being written now.
-Avec quelques canons – volume 1 is expected to be released in paperback and digital format in Spring 2025.
+Avec quelques canons – volume 1 is expected to be released in paperback and digital format soon.

 The Gunners of Canada: The History of the Royal Canadian Regiment of Artillery, Volume 1 (G.W.L Nicholson, Author) – republished 30 July 2024.